Please note that Tapas no longer supports Internet Explorer.

 After the slithers grew inaudibly distant, I felt all my energy leave.
 I was hungry, hurt, tired and very cold.
 Travelling in the wind’s embrace has never been comfortable, but today I experienced a new low.
 Wanted nothing more than to pass out where I stood.

-That would only bring on a sickness.
+That would only bring forth a sickness.
 Having just spent weeks in bed, I felt like enough time has been wasted.

-Cut up a shredded glove to hold my forearm’s gash together.
-Reconsidering, tied the left hand’s two thumbs atop the clawed finger.
-Cartilaginous digits were unbelievably flexible, but this did restrict movement enough.
-The arm unhappily flailed to the sides at the wrist and elbow, but it didn’t manage to shake the binding off.
+Tied the shredded glove around the left hand’s first – the two thumbs atop the clawed finger.
+Cartilaginous digits were unbelievably flexible, but this did restrict them enough.
+The arm unhappily flailed to the sides at the wrist and elbow, but didn’t manage to shake the binding off.

-I slapped it and was punched back.
+I slapped it; was punched back.
 I hated this thing.

 The fight soon went out of the unfortunate affix.
-It had to be exhausted, too.
-Wrestling a slithering spinal cord hadn’t been easy and it accomplished far more than me.
-If not for that, I’d have been a one-handed cripple again.
-Or worse.
+It was exhausted, too.
+Wrestling a slithering spinal cord hadn’t been easy, and it accomplished far more than me.
+If not for that, I’d be a one-handed cripple.
+Or dead.

 Dark damn, I hated everybody for putting me through this.

-Just like an invisible horror said, this place struggled with population.
-I wasn’t that shocked, having witnessed how expendable even the elite soldiers were to one of Raktkalis lineage.
-Still, to singlehandedly cripple a town would have been an accomplishment.
-Everyone probably just moved to wealthier outposts.
-This was a transitional safe harbour, merely a point of disinterest between central Zones and the heavy industry in the east.
+Just like the animal has said, only a handful resided here.
+I wasn’t shocked, having personally witnessed how expendable even the elite soldiers were.
+Still, to singlehandedly cripple a town would be an accomplishment.
+Everyone probably just moved away.
+This was merely a transitional safe harbour; a point of disinterest between the central Safe Zones and the industry.

-Which meant now was the prime time to do some skulking.
+And now was the prime time for skulking.
+Sigh.
 No rest for me.

-I spiritlessly headed towards the train terminal to observe the reactive procedures after a sighting.
+Spiritlessly, I headed towards the train terminal.
+Had to observe the reactive procedures after a sighting.
 They were still at it.
 Commotion carried well in the darkness of night.
-Lights, sounds.
-People.

-Upon getting closer I immediately located a good chunk of the population standing all armed at the ready.
+I immediately located a good chunk of the local population standing all armed at the ready.
 Two whole companies was nothing to scoff at.
 Perhaps more.
 It was hard to count at a glance.

-Finding an apartment I presumed to be vacant, twisted the handle and found the door unsurprisingly locked.
-Pulled out my tools and practised one-armed living.
+Twisted the handle of an apartment I presumed to be vacant.
+The door was locked.
+Pulled out my tools and the practised one-armed living.
 Did not enjoy a second of it.

-Stranger’s home smelled stale.
+The stranger’s home smelled stale.
 Before even seeing the countless portraits of kids, I could tell this place belonged to an elderly person.
-Perhaps I can pass for one of the progenies if questioned by neighbours.
-Clutching a bottled naptime, I walked around and found nothing but dust.
-I would be undisturbed.
+I can pass for one of the progenies, if questioned by neighbours.
+Clutching a bottled naptime, I checked each room just in case.
+Nothing but dust.

 “… Nothing…”